');

 About Stockton, KS

-Stockton is a small community in Kansas with a population of 1,521 residents.
-The median household income is $60,964 per year, which is near the national average.
-The median age in Stockton is 46.3 years.
+Stockton is a small town located in Kansas with a population of 1,521 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,964 per year, which is 19% below the national median of $75,149.
+The median age of 46.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Stockton Ranks in Kansas